- ½ cup (21⁄3 oz.) 120 ml (65 g) pumpkin seeds

 Can I freeze the keto falafels?

 Yes, they freeze well!
 Make a double batch and put the leftovers in the freezer for another day.

 Spice it up!

-Why not try to replace the seasoning in the recipe with one of the suggestions below to give them another flavour of preference.
+Why not try to replace the seasoning in the recipe with one of the suggestions below to give them another flavor of preference.
 The measurements below are based on 4 portions